UN/CEFACT: Deliverables

 UN/CEFACT has produced over 30 trade facilitation recommendations and a range of electronic business standards (collectively referred to as “instruments”) which are used throughout the world by both governments and the private sector.
 They reflect best practices in trade procedures and data and documentary requirements.
 The International Organization for Standardization (ISO) has adopted many of them as international standards.

 UN/CEFACT Recommendations and Standards are implemented throughout the world.
 Some of the more well known instruments are:

 Recommendation 1: United Nations Layout Key (UNLK) for Trade Documents.
 This provides an international basis for the standardized layout of documents used in international trade.
 The Layout Key facilitates the exchange of information between the various parties involved in a commercial transaction and is used as the basis for many key trade documents such as the European Union's Single Administrative Document (SAD); FIATA's Freight Forwarding Instruction; UNECE's Dangerous Goods Declaration; and the World Customs Organization (WCO) Goods Declaration for Export.
 Use of the UN Layout Key is specifically recommended in the WCO's Revised Kyoto Convention.
-It is important to note that the Layout Key is so widely used in international trade that many expect normal trade documents to conform to the Recommendation.
+The Layout Key is so widely used in international trade that many expect normal trade documents to conform to the Recommendation.

 Recommendation 16: UN/LOCODE Code for Trade and Transport Locations provides an alphabetic code for seaports, airports, inland freight terminals and other customs clearance sites.
 Recommended by the International Maritime Organization (IMO), it is used by most major shipping companies and also by the universal Postal Union (UPU).
 UN/LOCODE's website is regularly visited, accounting for 6% of all “hits” to the UNECE website.
 The first issue of UN/LOCODE in 1981 provided codes to represent the names of some 8000 locations in the world.
 Today, UN/LOCODE, which is updated twice annually, contains almost 100 000 entries with strong demand for further updates and extension.
 Every recognised national and international airport or maritime port will have a UN/LOCODE coding.